openresty/lua-resty-balancer/README.markdown

 --------
 **syntax:** `obj:reinit(nodes)`

-Reinit the chash obj with the new nodes.
+Reinit the chash obj with the new `nodes`.

 [Back to TOC](#table-of-contents)